krisdra784/GEE-CloudBased-updated-/README.md

 ## Project Overview
 Use `##` for section headings to divide major project criteria components.

-This application automates the generation of Land Surface Temperature (LST) profiles utilizing thermal bands from Landsat 8 missions, presenting an interactive user environment.
+This application automates the generation of Land Surface Temperature (LST) profiles utilizing thermal bands from Aqua MODIS missions, presenting an interactive user environment centered over the Melbourne metropolitan region.

 ### Author Information
 Use `###` for smaller sub-headings.